 Nanital the lake district of India is known for its natural beauty.
 August is a good idea as the tourist hasn’t started pouring and the weather is better and everything you get at a cheap rate.

-The third week of August is very good for Leh trip.
-It just starts of the off-peak season, you may get discounts.
-The crowd will be low and you can easily bargain for cheaper hotel rooms.
+The third week of August is very good for the Leh trip.
+It just starts the off-peak season, and you may get discounts.
+The crowd will below and you can easily bargain for cheaper hotel rooms.

 The temperature is not too cold with sunny days, it’s a perfect time to visit Ladakh as you may experience all the colors and beauty of that place.